dcnieho/glassesValidator/README.md

         import glassesValidator
         glassesValidator.GUI.run()
     ```

+## Complete install instructions for MacOS
+Installing and running glassesValidator on a Mac will involve some use of the terminal.
+In this section we will show you step by step how to install, and then what to do every time you want to run glassesValidator.
+### Installing glassesValidator
+1. To acquire and manage Python, install Anaconda by following [these instructions](https://docs.anaconda.com/anaconda/install/mac-os/).
+Additional notes:
+   a.
+Choose the graphical installer.
+   b.
+When clicking the installer link provided in these instructions, you may first be shown a user registration page.
+You can click "skip registration" there to directly go to the download files.
+   c.
+Ensure that you choose the correct installer for your system (Intel or Apple Silicon).
+If you are not sure what kind of system you have, consult [this page](https://support.apple.com/en-us/116943) to learn how to find out.
+2. Once anaconda is installed, open the Terminal application.
+3. We now first need to make an environment with the correct Python version in which we can then install glassesValidator.
+To do so, type `conda create -n glassesValidator-env python=3.11 pip` and run the command. `glassesValidator-env` is the name of the environment you create with this comment.
+4. Activate the environment you have just created: `conda activate glassesValidator-env`.
+5. Now we need to install glassesValidator.
+Do the following in the below order:
+   a.
+Type and run `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.5.2`
+   b.
+Type and run `pip install glassesValidator`.

+### Updating glassesValidator
+If you already have glassesValidator to the latest version, do the following:
+1. Open the Terminal application.
+2. Activate the environment in which you have glassesValidator installed: type and run `conda activate glassesValidator-env`, where `glassesValidator-env` is the name of the environment we created using the above instructions.
+If you use an environment with a different name, replace the name in the command.
+3. Type and run `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.5.2`
+4. Type and run `pip install glassesValidator --upgrade`.

+### Running glassesValidator
+If you have followed the above instructions to install glassesValidator, do the following each time you want to run glassesValidator:
+1. Open the Terminal application.
+2. Activate the environment in which you have glassesValidator installed: type and run `conda activate glassesValidator-env`, where `glassesValidator-env` is the name of the environment we created using the above instructions.
+If you use an environment with a different name, replace the name in the command.
+3. Type and run `glassesValidator`.

 # Usage
 The glassesValidator validation procedure consists of two parts, 1) a poster and validation procedure that is used during a recording, and 2) Python software